GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/07_subducting_plate_oceanic_part.md

 :alt: Basic Starter Tutorial section 7.
 :align: center

 Basic Starter Tutorial section 7.
-The top part of the figure shows any place where the composition is not zero as seen slightly from above.
+The top part of the figure shows where the composition as been assigned as an object.
 Currently is shows composition 0 as green, composition 1 as yellow and composition 3 as blue.
 The bottom part shows the temperature as seen slightly from below where only temperatures between 300K and 1600K are shown.
 Both the oceanic plate with the ridge and the oceanic plate with a linear temperature profile are visible.
 ```